|

 Coinciding with the 12th century Norman Irish incursions -

-400 years before the English crown seized 'legal control' from the mid-1600
+400 years before the English crown seized 'legal control' from the mid-1600:

 In order to establish an early precedence for papal authority in Ireland, RCC scholars reformed indigenous traditions and rewrote Irish history, bestowing sainthood on many leading figures from much earlier times.
 These incursions launched a brutal 700 year religio-political battle between England and the Vatican – a protracted period of violence and upheaval that shattered the foundations of traditional Gaelic order: Irish culture and language.